-The American Watchmakers-Clockmakers Institute (also known by the acronym “AWCI”) is the premier organization which teaches and certifies CW21 and CWM21 master watchmakers within the US, comparable to WOSTEP in Europe.
+The American Watchmakers-Clockmakers Institute (also known by the acronym “AWCI”) is the premier organization that teaches and certifies CW21 and CWM21 master watchmakers within the US, comparable to WOSTEP in Europe.
 They teach all levels of watchmaking education, both in permanent physical locations, temporary locations, and soon their 8-person mobile classroom will allow classes to be taught virtually anywhere in the continental United States.

 AWCI Watchmaking Class